I don’t know makeup.

 Want to see this framework applied to an entire generation?

-Check out our report, Gen Z: All Grown Up, and learn how to earn your way into their first shopping carts.
+Check out our report, Gen Z: Connecting with the Connected Generation, and learn how to earn your way into their first shopping carts.

 Ryan is the Marketing Communications Manager at Helixa, where he leads content strategy from the NYC office.
 He believes in a lot of things, but never ghosts, guilty pleasures, or his Florida Gators’ offense.